-A. Twenty percent of RCY's staff identify as Indigenous.
+A. Close to 20 % of RCY's staff identify as Indigenous.
 The RCY received an exemption from the Human Rights Tribunal that has enabled 'Indigenous only' postings.
 Each position that comes available is assessed as to whether it should be an Indigenous only hire, Indigenous preferred hire or not specified.
 The majority of postings are Indigenous only or Indigenous preferred.